 All our modes of therapy are goal-directed and focus on solutions instead of problems.
-We look for the strengths in our teenagers and design a therapeutic program that fits their unique needs.
-Regardless of the level of care, we find what works best for each individual.
+We look for the strengths in our teenagers and design a therapeutic program that fits each teen’s unique needs.
+In each level of care, we find what works best for the individual.
 We engage in a continuous process of evaluation and assessment to make sure what worked yesterday still works today, and what works today prepares our teenagers and families for success tomorrow and the rest of their lives.

 Cognitive Behavioral Therapy (CBT)

-We integrate mindfulness practice into our dialectical and cognitive therapies.

 We understand mindfulness as something simple and practical: it means paying attention to what’s happening in the here and now, i.e. reality.
-If our teens are not aware of what’s happening in the moment, then all the therapy in the world is not going to work.
-For example, we see the impulsivity in teens as a form of mindlessness.
-Mindfulness practices help replace mindlessness with awareness.
+If our teens are not aware of what’s happening in the moment, then all the therapy in the world isn’t going to work.
+For example, we see impulsivity in teens as a form of mindlessness.
+Mindfulness practices like mindfulness-based cognitive behavior therapy help replace mindlessness with awareness.
 We teach our teens the first step toward positive change is acceptance of the moment without attachment or judgment.
 When they learn to see their behavior through clear eyes, they can then learn to enhance their quality of life.
+At Evolve, we integrate mindfulness practice into our dialectical and cognitive therapies.

 We believe our teens cannot be completely understood in isolation from their families.
-When possible, practical, and productive, we require family members or caregivers to participate in family therapy sessions at least once a week.
-We prefer families to attend sessions in person, however, we accommodate sessions by telephone or web chat if necessary.
-The primary therapist will determine how we conduct family sessions.
+When possible and practical, we require family members or caregivers to participate in family therapy sessions at least once a week.
+While we prefer families to attend sessions in person, we can also accommodate sessions by telephone or remote conferencing.
+This is particularly beneficial for families who live out of state.

 We believe parents need to learn recovery skills right alongside their kids.
 Many of our therapists are parents themselves, and we all agree that giving parenting advice was easy – before we had kids.
-In our residential facilities, we always try to have one person on the therapeutic team who’s got kids.
-We understand, empathize, and know from experience that what when we’re parenting, all our weaknesses are revealed, and that’s okay.
+We understand, empathize, and know from experience that when we’re parenting, all our weaknesses are revealed, and that’s okay.
 It’s not about giving stock advice and canned answers.
 We want our parents to learn as their kids learn, and our goal is for everyone involved to get on the same page and move forward together.

 Multi-Family Support Group

-In addition to the family therapy sessions, families participate in multi-family parent support groups held every Sunday.
-These group sessions allow for families, teens, and therapists to meet either as a large group or in small, intimate groups to collaborate and share their treatment experiences.
-These sessions are opportunities for families to learn from one another, recognize they are not alone, and get support from others going through similar experiences.
+In addition to the family therapy sessions, families in our Intensive Outpatient and Partial Hospitalization programs participate in multi-family parent support groups every week.
+These group sessions allow for families, teens, and therapists to meet all together in a large group (and at times in small, intimate groups) to collaborate and share their treatment experiences.
+In these sessions, families can learn from one another, recognize they’re not alone, and get support from others going through similar experiences.
 We conduct group sessions in a variety of formats, depending on specific family needs and circumstances.
-Times for these groups vary from facility to facility, and frequency depends on the level of care the teen requires.
+Weekly times for these groups vary from facility to facility.

 How can I support my child during treatment?